-This is a private, distance-selling pharmacy situated in an office complex in Birmingham.
-The pharmacy currently only provides weight management service.
-It does not have an NHS contract and it does not dispense NHS prescriptions.

-This was the first routine inspection of the pharmacy since it was registered in April 2024.
+This is a private distance-selling pharmacy situated in an office complex in Birmingham.
+The pharmacy provides travel vaccinations and a weight management service.
+The pharmacy currently does not have an NHS contract and it does not dispense NHS prescriptions.
+This was the first inspection since the pharmacy opened.